 Ian Jandrell, CTO of Engenamic, added that a well-structured and engineered solution can nevertheless manage the lightning safety and lightning protection risks for these applications.
 He cautioned however that it was important that appropriate expertise and experience be applied in addressing challenges and developing solutions.

-“At Engenamic, our team is led by reputable engineering professionals who are not only recognised as experts in lightning protection and lightning safety, but who also have broad-based experience in engineering, engineering management and project management, as well as in forensic and remedial engineering.
+“At Engenamic, our team is led by reputable registered engineering professionals who are not only recognised as experts in lightning protection and lightning safety, but who also have broad-based expertise and experience in engineering, engineering management and project management, as well as in ‘troubleshooting & fixing‘, including forensic and remedial engineering and claims and dispute support.
 This provides insights, experience and expertise required to appreciate the broader implications and to address the complexities associated with both ‘greenfield’ and ‘brownfield’ applications”.

 McKechnie concluded that the Engenamic team members have extensive and international experience in lightning safety and lightning protection and that these services are offered internationally on a world-wide basis.